novoic/surfboard/README.md

 For information about contributing, citing, licensing (including commercial licensing) and getting in touch, please see [our wiki](https://github.com/novoic/surfboard/wiki).

 Our documentation can be found [here](https://surfboard.readthedocs.io/en/latest).
+Our paper can be found [here](https://arxiv.org/abs/2005.08848).

 ## :surfer: Installation :surfer: